Loading...

 Yesterday we had a look at how the basic usage of Mail Archiver can be defined.
 Today we are going start looking at the interface.
 Specifically, the Setup.

-When you don't know what data format you need use the Internal Database because you can always export your data.
+When you don't know what archive format you need use the Internal Database because you can always export your data.
 The Internal Database has a polished viewer for the emails.
 You can do a search, view attachments, delete emails, reorganise your mailboxes and much more.

 When your emails have been exported it's not possible to change to another format.
 Emails in the Internal Database can always be exported to the other formats above.